electrode-io/electrode/docs/chapter1/intermediate/app-archetype/webpack-config.md

 }
 ```

 > Note that this will only affect `webpack.config.js`.
-To override other webpack config in the archetype, you need to add another file with the corresponding name.
+To override other webpack configuration in the archetype, you need to add another file with the corresponding name.

 ### Control The Composer

-If you want to have more control of how the final webpack config is composed, your file should export a function that will receive the composer from the app archetype.
+If you want to have more control of how the final webpack configuration is composed, your file should export a function that will receive the composer from the app archetype.

 The function should take three parameters: `composer`, `options`, `compose_func`.

 -   `composer` - The [webpack-config-composer] instance that the app archetype has setup.
 It contains all the webpack partials and composer profiles from the app archetype.
--   `options` - The options for the app archetype's webpack config composition.
+-   `options` - The options for the app archetype's webpack configuration composition.
 -   `compose_func` - The function that the app archetype would've used to compose the final config.
 If you like, you can call this after you've made some updates to the `composer`.

-This approach hands you the most direct control of composing the final webpack config using [webpack-config-composer].
+This approach hands you the most direct control of composing the final webpack configuration using [webpack-config-composer].
 The `composer` instance your function received has all the webpack partials from the archetype, and the profiles that would've contributed to the final config.

 #### `options`

 The options object contains all the information that the archetype used to create the composer instance.
 It contains the following:

 -   `profiles` - The profiles that's added to the composer
--   `profileNames` - Names of the profiles to use to compose the final config
+-   `profileNames` - Names of the profiles to use to compose the final configuration
--   `configFilename` - Name of the webpack config file.  ie: `webpack.config.js`
+-   `configFilename` - Name of the webpack configuration file.  ie: `webpack.config.js`
--   `keepCustomProps` - Flag to indicate whether to keep the custom props in the final config.
+-   `keepCustomProps` - Flag to indicate whether to keep the custom props in the final configuration.

 #### Examples

-Below are two examples showing `webpack.config.js`, to be placed in `archetype/config/webpack/webpack.config.js`:
+Below are two examples showing `webpack.config.js`, that is placed in `archetype/config/webpack/webpack.config.js`:

 ##### Merging

-Lodash's merge method doesn't concat arrays, but you can provide a customizer to change that.
+Lodash's merge method doesn't concatenate arrays, but you can provide a customizer to make the change.

-This example shows a function that merge a config into the archetype config with aspect of the merging customized.
+This example shows a function that merges a configuration into the archetype configuration.

 ```js
 const _ = require("lodash");